Fall, Spring, Summer, Academic Year

 Approximately xix trips are integrated into the academic curriculum focusing on topics covered in the language and area studies courses.
 The city trips include visits to museums, the Nanjing Massacre Memorial Hall, a home for the elderly, a cooking school, and a population management training institute, as well as various neighborhoods, temples, and historical sites around Nanjing.
 Each semester, Nanjing University sponsors a two-day trip to a nearby city, or to a rural area in Northern Jiangsu Province.
 Extracurricular classes in Chinese—calligraphy, Taiji, and Chinese painting—are held on weekday afternoons.
 Once a semester, students will take a week long excursion to another part of China.
 Past excursions have taken students to Sichuan, Yunnan, Ganxu, or Xianjiang provinces.

-Late August to mid December
+Fall Semester is from late August to mid December

 Please make an appointment with the program advisor by calling the Study Abroad office at 319-335-0353.